lhlinka/rces-final-project/README.md

 ### Hypothesis

-The Columbia River Basalt Group consists of 350 lava flows that are divided into 5 major formations: Steens, Imnaha, Grande Ronde, Wanapum, and Saddle Moutain.
-The earlier emplaced Steens formation consist of more primitive magmas, therefore I predict the Steens may have a greater volatile content than the later formations.
+The Columbia River Basalt Group consists of 350 lava flows that are divided into 5 major formations: Steens, Imnaha, Grande Ronde, Wanapum, and Saddle Moutains.
+The earlier emplaced Steens and Imnhaha formations consist of more primitive magmas, therefore I predict the Steens and Imnaha may have a greater volatile content than the later formations.

 ### Dataset